fessionalpro/wings-doc/src/4-warlock/4f-api-oauth.md

 * 403 - If the signature verification fails, you can use the body to return the error details
 * 200 - only indicates the success of the response, and the business result is defined by the business code in the body

+ApiAuth has the following 2 kind of client key,

+* use ticket - more flexible, can be expired and revoked
+* use others string - only hash and equal

+and 3 level of security verfication,

+* single credential - use complex key to validate, compatible to older styles
+* credential and signature - use client and secret to identify and verify data
+  - HMAC, with secret in the signature
+  - non HMAC, with or without a secret in the signature

 ## 4F.1.PostJson Model

 By design, BS and SS are different in terms of service objects, request frequency, security level,